kwaijerry195/TensorRT/samples/sampleGraph/README.md

 ## How to run this demo?
 1. Compile the sample by following build instructions in [TensorRT README](https://github.com/NVIDIA/TensorRT/).

-2. Run the sample to build and run the MNIST engine from the ONNX model.
+2. Run the sample to build and run the demo.
 	```
     path/to/sample_graph  --datadir=path/to/this/source/directory
 	```